chmouel/blog/content/posts/self-signed-certs.md

 If you are using Nix you can simply use the option [security.pki.cert](https://search.nixos.org/options?channel=unstable&show=security.pki.certificates&from=0&size=50&sort=relevance&type=packages&query=security.pki.cert) and include the certificate in your configuration.

+### MacOS

+On MacOS you can use this guide from Broadcom here to install your `minica/minica.pem` onto your keychain: <https://techdocs.broadcom.com/us/en/symantec-security-software/web-and-network-security/web-isolation/1-16/Installing-the-STIP/Installing-the-STIP-Overview/Installing-the-CA-Certificate/Installing-the-CA-Certificate-Mac.html>

+When you trust it, it will be available to all CLI tools as well as your browsers.

 ### Curl

-If you are not installing the certificate system wise you can still use curl with the custom certificate by specifying the cacert argument:
+If you can't (or don't want to) install certificate system wise use curl with the custom certificate by specifying the `--cacert` flag to curl:

 ```bash
 curl --cacert minica/minica.pem https://${host}